meds-uet/DDV-Xcelerium/Evaluation-01/Submissions/Hamza/README.md

 # Restoring Division Algorithm Project

+### Author: Hamza
+### Date: 10 July 2024

 ## Project Structure
-- `Sample_files/division.c`: Implement the restoring division algorithm and basic tests
-- `Sample_files/Makefile`: Create build automation
-- `Sample_files/test.tcl`: Develop TCL script for advanced testing
-- `Sample_files/run_tests.sh`: Write shell script for full test automation
+- `division.c`: This file contains the implementation of the restoring division algorithm.
+It defines functions to perform division operations using the restoring division method, including a main function with basic test cases to verify the algorithm's correctness.

+- `Makefile`: The Makefile automates the build process for the project.
+It compiles the `division.c` source file into an executable named `divisionProgram`, facilitating easy compilation and execution of the program.

+- `test.tcl`: This TCL script is designed for advanced testing of the `divisionProgram`.
+It interacts with the compiled executable, verifies the correctness of the quotient and remainder calculations, and generates detailed test reports.

-## TODO List
+## Completed Tasks
-1. Implement the restoring_division function in division.c
+1. Implemented the restoring_division function in `division.c`, ensuring accurate division operations using the restoring division method.
-2. Create some basic test cases in the main function of division.c
+2. Created basic test cases within the main function of `division.c` to validate the correctness of the implemented algorithm.
-3. Write a Makefile for building and testing
+3. Developed a Makefile (`Makefile`) to automate the compilation and building of the project, simplifying the process for developers.
-4. Develop a TCL script for advanced testing
+4. Wrote a TCL script (`test.tcl`) for advanced testing, executing comprehensive tests on the `divisionProgram` and generating detailed test reports.
-5. Create a shell script to automate the entire testing process
-6. Use Git for version control throughout development

-## Git Usage
-- Copy the Sample_files into your respective Submission Folders
-- Make meaningful commits as you develop
-- Create the Pull Request

 ## Evaluation Criteria
-- Correct implementation of the restoring division algorithm
+- Correct implementation of the restoring division algorithm, ensuring accurate division results under various scenarios.
-- Comprehensive test cases
+- Comprehensive test cases covering edge cases and typical scenarios, validated through both basic and advanced testing methods.
-- Proper use of TCL for extended testing
+- Proper utilization of TCL scripting for extended testing, ensuring thorough verification of the algorithm's functionality.
-- Functional Makefile
+- Functional Makefile implementation, providing automated build and compilation processes for the project.
-- Appropriate use of Git
+- Appropriate use of Git for version control, maintaining a clear and organized history of changes and improvements.
-- Code readability and documentation
+- Code readability and documentation, ensuring that code is well-commented and easy to understand for future maintenance and enhancement.

-Good luck!
+Good luck with your project!